Skip to main content

 Limitations

-The Ldap plugin doesn’t support nested groups in the current version.
+The LDAP plugin doesn't support nested groups in the current version.
 This improvement will be added later, once groups inside groups is supported by passbolt.

 A delegated authentication (such as using a LDAP user password as replacement of the passphrase) is currently not supported (and is not a trivial problem) but could still be considered in the future.
 If you are interested in this feature you can join the discussion on the community forum.